Product Help & FAQ's

 Yes.
 This is subject to a minimum order and takes a little longer but it is no problem.

 - Can I get boxes that will go through a letter-box?

 Yes, some of our self locking postal boxes will go through a standard letterbox; three of these sizes have been designed specifically to fit through Royal Mail’s "Large Letter" Slot, too.
 Additonally, our PIP boxes (pricing in proportion) are also available to help keep your postage costs down and fit through Royal Mails ‘Large Letter’ slot.

 Cellophane bags - A Clear Explanation

 Most cellophane (used as a generic term here) nowadays isn't cellophane at all, it is a plastic film called OPP (oriented polypropylene).
 This material is much stronger than the old paper-based cellophane.
 In addition its manufacture involves less harm to the environment.
 Polypropylene is a highly stable plastic film unaffected by most acid or alkaline materials; thus it is widely used for food and can be considered "food safe".
 Nonetheless, it can be affected by some oils.

 All our greetings card bags and Artwork / photo bags are made from this material.
-All these bags are made from 30 micron film and are self-seal, with a flap and removable adhesive. (i.e. they can be opened & reclosed many times).
+All these bags are made from 30 or 40 micron film and are self-seal, with a flap and removable adhesive. (i.e. they can be opened & reclosed many times).
 These bags are not heat sealable.

 All of our range of cellophane bags are food safe and a food certification certificate is available on request.
 Apart from those mentioned above they do not have a resealable flap and therefore can be tied with ribbon, sealed with a sticker or heat sealed.